 I’d seen enough pictures of the hundreds of thousands of faces in the stands to know what that would look like.
-However I was unprepared for the sight of the incredible moving mass of humanity walking into the track in a stream that looked like the early stages of a slow-moving marathon.
-This river of humanity turned into a turbulent disorganized swarm around the grandstands as yellow shirted safety patrol workers tried to direct people to the proper place.
+However, I was unprepared for the sight of the incredible moving mass of humanity walking into the track in a stream that looked like the early stages of a slow-moving marathon.
+This river of humanity turned into a turbulent disorganized swarm around the grandstands as yellow-shirted safety patrol workers tried to direct people to the proper place.

 We parked quite close to our assigned seats in Section 22 very near the entrance to the 4th turn.
-Upon reaching the grandstand we encountered a well designed wheelchair ramp with level places every 30 feet to allow you to rest if needed.
+Upon reaching the grandstand we encountered a well-designed wheelchair ramp with level places every 30 feet to allow you to rest if needed.
 We presented our tickets to the patrolman and he pointed to a spot right in front of the ramp.
 We were finally there!

 When I saw where “there” was my heart sank.
 The wheelchair seat was at the front of the platform up against the railing.
-The concrete retaining wall and steel fence was about 10 feet in front of me.
+The concrete retaining wall and steel fence were about 10 feet in front of me.
 I had no idea that I would be so incredibly close.
 I nearly cried at the thought that I would be spending the next 3 hours staring stiff-necked at a few feet of track as 200 mph blurs unintelligibly sped by me.